Wiki surveys: Open and quantifiable social data collection: Introduction

+Although the tension between open and closed approaches to data collection is currently most evident in disagreements between proponents of quantitative and qualitative methods, the trade-off between open and closed survey questions was also particularly contentious in the early days of survey research~\cite{lazarsfeld_controversy_1944, converse_strong_1984, converse_survey_2009}.
+Although closed survey questions, in which respondents choose from a series of pre-written answer choices, have come to dominate the field, this is not because they have been proven superior for measurement.
+Rather, the dominance of closed questions is largely based on practical considerations: having a fixed set of responses dramatically simplifies data analysis~\cite{schuman_method_2008}.

-In contrast, responses to open-ended questions are more complicated for researchers to reliably code and quantify.
-In some cases, however, open methods may provide insights that closed methods cannot because they are receptive to new information that was unanticipated by the researcher~\citep{schuman_open_1979, schuman_problems_1987, presser_measurement_1990, schuman_method_2008}.
-For example,~\citet{schuman_open_1979} conducted a split-ballot test of an open and closed form of a question about what people value in jobs.
+The dominance of closed questions, however, has led to some missed opportunities, as open approaches may provide insights that closed methods cannot~\cite{schuman_open_1979, schuman_problems_1987, presser_measurement_1990, schuman_method_2008}.
+For example, in one study, researchers conducted a split-ballot test of an open and closed form of a question about what people value in jobs~\cite{schuman_open_1979}.
 When asked in closed form, virtually all respondents provided one of the five researcher-created answer choices.
 But, when asked in open form, nearly 60\% of respondents provided a new answer that fell outside the original five choices.
-Because respondents have a strong tendency to confine their responses to the answer choices offered~\citep{krosnick_survey_1999, schuman_method_2008}, researchers who construct all the possible answer choices necessarily constrain what can be learned.\footnote{It is the case that researchers are often advised to use open methods to construct the set of responses for closed questions before primary data collection begins~\citep{krause_comprehensive_2002}.
-However, in practice this can be quite difficult~\citep{schuman_open_1979}, and, once determined, these response sets are typically not amenable to new information that may arise.
-Thus, any omissions that occur while designing the response set may limit what can be learned.} This is unfortunate because unanticipated information is often the most valuable for research.

-The use of closed versus open approaches, then, represents a tradeoff: open approaches can potentially yield richer information, but this comes at the cost of being more onerous.
-However, new technologies present opportunities for hybrid survey methodologies that integrate the positive aspects of both closed and open approaches.
-The World Wide Web is an ideal platform for new and innovative forms of social data collection, and important work has been done to develop web-based surveys~\citep{couper_designing_2008, couper_web_2009}.
-Much of this work has been translational~\citep{skitka_internet_2006} in the sense that it attempts to move traditional approaches online (e.g.,~\citet{couper_picture_2004, christian_helping_2007, smyth_open-ended_2009, holland_influence_2009, yan_should_2011}) and enrich traditional approaches using the possibilities available on the Web (e.g.,~\citet{callegaro_computing_2008, shih_comparing_2008, dillman_response_2009, farrell_growth_2010}).
-However, the Web also allows for new forms of data collection that have no obvious offline analog.
+In some situations, these unanticipated answers can be the most valuable, but they are not easily collected with closed questions.
+Because respondents tend to confine their responses to the choices offered~\cite{krosnick_survey_1999}, researchers who construct all the possible choices necessarily constrain what can be learned.